Benny Mardones: Early life and career

-Benny Mardones was born on November 9, 1946, in Cleveland, Ohio.
+Ruben Armand Mardones was born on November 9, 1946, in Cleveland, Ohio.
 His father, Ruben Sr., who was originally from Santiago, Chile, left the family when Benny was an infant and returned to Chile.
 Mardones had a sister, two half-brothers, and two half-sisters who live in Chile.

 Mardones grew up in Savage, Maryland, and graduated from Howard High School in Ellicott City, Maryland in 1964.
 He joined the U.S. Navy after high school and served in the Vietnam War.
 After his discharge, he moved to New York City to pursue his singing and songwriting career, and composed several songs with writing partner Alan Miles.

 Mardones began his career as a songwriter, writing songs for people like Brenda Lee and Chubby Checker.
 He demoed the songs he wrote, and Tommy Mottola suggested that he record his own songs; from that point he wrote and recorded over 100 songs.
 Mardones's band was called the Hurricanes.

 Into the Night

 Mardones co-wrote the 1980 soft rock hit "Into the Night" with Robert Tepper.
-The track was featured on his second album Never Run, Never Hide, and peaked at #11 on the Billboard Hot 100 and went platinum.
-Its success catapulted Mardones into the limelight, but he spiraled into substance abuse that resulted in his being dropped by his label Polydor Records.
+The track was featured on his second album Never Run, Never Hide, and peaked at No. 11 on the Billboard Hot 100 and went platinum.
+Its success catapulted Mardones into the limelight, but he spiraled into substance abuse that resulted in him being dropped by his label Polydor Records.
 Though he eventually overcame his addiction, Mardones produced no other hits during his career.